e6a5/zenta/README.md

 > Mindfulness for terminal users

-**zenta** is a lightweight command-line tool designed for developers and terminal users who want to cultivate mindfulness, reduce distractions, and maintain awareness throughout their workday.
-Inspired by Zen philosophy and Stoic practice, zenta brings calm, clarity, and presence into the world of deep work.

-## Philosophy
+**zenta** is a lightweight command-line tool that brings mindfulness into your developer workflow.
+Take guided breathing moments, track your awareness, and cultivate presence—all from your terminal.

-Following the Unix philosophy: **"Do one thing, and do it well"**
+Inspired by Zen philosophy and the Unix principle of "do one thing, and do it well."

-zenta exists solely to help terminal users cultivate mindfulness and awareness.
-Every feature serves this single purpose.

-## Features
+## Why zenta?

-### Phase 1 (MVP) - Available Now ✅

-- **`zenta now`** - Display mindfulness quotes to help you return to the present moment
-- **`zenta log "<reason>"`** - Log moments of distraction or reflection with timestamps
-- **`zenta stats [period]`** - View analytics from your logs with ASCII charts
-- **`zenta help`** - Context-sensitive help and usage examples
+**For developers who want to:**
+- 🧘 **Take mindful breaks** during intense coding sessions
+- 📊 **Track distractions** and build self-awareness
+- 🌿 **Reduce context switching** with terminal-native mindfulness
+- ⚡ **Stay present** without leaving their development environment

+**The result:** More focused work, better awareness, and a calmer mind.

 ## Installation